smy20011/dreambooth-gui/README.md

 3. Read-only file system error

    Make sure you have enough space in C(or home folder) before running the Gui.

+4. Train with SD v2

+   Training with SD v2 is supported.
+However, you need to type `stabilityai/stable-diffusion-2` as model name.
+Local v2 training is not supported right now.

-4. I have other questions!
+5. I have other questions!

     Please use the [discussion](https://github.com/smy20011/dreambooth-gui/discussions) page for Q&A.